 3. Networking

 Please provide the basic network configuration for this appliance.
 The configuration may be changed at a later date using the user interface.

-machine is currently ass configure at least one in signed a ho nterface to ostname, y ou can continue to use th ded as ' hostname ' or ' hos nat.
-If a hostname is assig tname.domainname'.
-If the gned via DHCP, please
+The hostname that this appliance will be known by.
+This can be provided as ' hostname ' or ' hostname.domainname '.
+If the machine is currently assigned a hostname, you can continue to use that.
+If a hostname is assigned via DHCP, please configure at least one interface to use DHCP.

 Hostname: vtm-01

-netmask for at least one DHCP as static IP addre the network while this r IPv6 addresses can be o e network ss, please nachine is configured card if all t make sure in use. on the Sys he cards are in static mon that the DHCP server wi stem > Networking page. de.
-If you want to use an Il not reassign this IP add ress to any other machine in
+Each network interface can be configured to either use DHCP or static configuration.
+Please enter a valid IPv4 address and netmask for at least one network card if all the cards are in static mode.
+If you want to use an IP address assigned via DHCP as static IP address, please make sure that the DHCP server will not reassign this IP address to any other machine in the network while this machine is in use.
+IPv6 addresses can be configured on the System &gt; Networking page.

-Interface Мо IP address Netmask Management IP address
+Interface Mode IP address Netmask Management IP address

-enp1s0f0 (unplugged)
+enp1s0f0 (unplugged) 🖲 static 🔍 dhcp

-enp1s0f1 (unplugged) static dhcp
+enp1s0f1 (unplugged) 🖲 static 🔍 dhcp

-enp4s0f0 (unplugged) static dhcp
+enp4s0f0 (unplugged) 🖲 static 🔍 dhcp

-enp4s0f1 (unplugged) static dhcp
+enp4s0f1 (unplugged) 🖲 static 🔍 dhcp

-enp7s0f0 static dhcp 10.62.142.27 18
+enp7s0f0 🔹 static 🔍 dhcp 10.62.142.27 18

-enp7s0f1 static dhcp 10.62.134.51 18
+enp7s0f1 🖲 static 🔍 dhcp 10.62.134.51 18

 The appliance can be configured to only allow management on one specific IP address.
 This restricts all admin server access, SOAP management, REST API access and other control information to this IP address.
 This setup is useful if you want to completely separate your public and private networks.
 If you wish to do this, tick the box below and select an IP address using the Management IP address option buttons above.
-Use a single Management IP address.
+Image: To use trunking, give interfaces the same IP address.
 All interfaces in a trunk must be connected to the same switch and the switch must have IEEE 802.3ad support enabled.
 Note: Unplugged interfaces should not be assigned IP addresses on the management network.
 The gateway IP address for this appliance.
 Gateway: 10.62.128.1

-accerny.
-10.02.1 20.1

-■ Back Next ►
+◄ Back Next ►